vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/23_IN_THE_EDITORIAL_CHAIR.md

 328 [lokamanya tilak

 or an academy, not of a music-hall or a ball-room, but of the battle-field.
-Straight, pointed, Mr. Tilak's writ- ten words, arrow-like whistled through the air and hit the mark.
+Straight, pointed, Mr. Tilak's writ###ten words, arrow-like whistled through the air and hit the mark.
 They struck terror into the hearts of those who opposed him.
 The flunkeys, the Government minions and the busy nobodies were as mortally afraid of them as were the Reformers, the Moderates or the Liberals.
-Even the powerful Bureaucracy, protected by the prestige of the British Empire and the swords and guns of two hundred thousand soldiers, feared his at- tacks.
+Even the powerful Bureaucracy, protected by the prestige of the British Empire and the swords and guns of two hundred thousand soldiers, feared his at###tacks.
 Mr. Tilak has been frequently blamed for his strong language.
-We should, however, remember that he was the centre of acute political and social contro- versies extending over one generation.
-He could not be expected to rouse the masses to a sense of self-respect, self-reliance, and self-confidence except by pointed lan- guage.
+We should, however, remember that he was the centre of acute political and social contro###versies extending over one generation.
+He could not be expected to rouse the masses to a sense of self-respect, self-reliance, and self-confidence except by pointed lan###guage.
 He, however, never hit below the belt.
 His criticism was impetuous but never vulgar, mean or vindictive.
 It bore ' no spots which all the perfumes of Arabia could not sweeten."